oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 [[ To be removed from the final specification ]]

+-08

+* Added a note to use the "Secure" cookie attribute in addition to SameSite etc
+* Updates to bring this draft in sync with the latest Security BCP
+* Updated text for mix-up countermeasures to reference the new "iss" extension
+* Changed "SHOULD" for refresh token rotation to MUST either use rotation or sender-constraining to match the Security BCP
+* Fixed references to other specs and extensions
+* Editorial improvements in descriptions of the different architectures

 -07

 * Clarify PKCE requirements apply only to issuing access tokens
+* Change "MUST" to "SHOULD" for refresh token rotation
 * Editorial clarifications

 -06